rjrodger/gubu/README.md

       Strings](#empty-strings).

 [^4]: Unfortunately `new Function()` generates a function value with
-      the name `anonymous` that cannot be differentiated from a simpe function declaration of a function also called `anonymous`.
+      the name `anonymous` that cannot be differentiated from a simple function declaration of a function also called `anonymous`.

 [^5]: Correctly cloning a value in JavaScript is quite tricky, at